sdirix/emf-cloud-website/content/_index/components/theiaecore.md

   url = "https://github.com/eclipsesource/ecore-glsp"
 +++

-The <a href="https://github.com/eclipsesource/ecore-glsp">GLSP-based Ecore editor</a> integrated in the Eclipse Theia IDE provides a web-based version of the famous Ecore tools.
-It allows to graphically create and modify Ecore Models using a diagram editor integrated in the web-based IDE Eclipse Theia.
-We are currently working on a model project creation wizard as well as on integrating the existing EMF   code generator.
+The <a href="https://github.com/eclipsesource/ecore-glsp">GLSP-based Ecore editor</a> integrated in the Eclipse Theia IDE provides a web-based version of the popular Ecore tools.
+It allows you to graphically create and modify Ecore Models using a diagram editor integrated in the web-based IDE Eclipse Theia.
+We are currently working on a model project creation wizard as well as work on integrating the existing EMF code generator.